-It is best practice for areas of the College to report on equality and diversity matters when writing their self-assessment against the Education Inspection Framework.
+It is best practice for areas of the College to report on equality and diversity matters when writing their self- assessment against the Education Inspection Framework.
 This can be improved to ensure all areas report on robust data and activity to provide a holistic view from centres.
 A brief summary of key points from the self-assessment are:

-- There is a strong commitment to equity and diversity which is well understood by staff. - Good progress in developing the culture of the College. - Academic staff are supported to ensure equality and diversity are appropriately covered although there remains variability in practice and not all aspects are fully embedded. - Outstanding facilities and resources meet students' needs. - Excellent links with a range of partners to support the equalities agenda. - The Single Equality Action Plan will bring the Single Equality Scheme 'to life' and make it a more manageable working document looking at the key actions to be addressed on a yearly basis.
+- There is a strong commitment to equality and diversity which is well understood by staff. - Good progress in developing the culture of the College. - Academic staff are supported to ensure equality and diversity are appropriately covered although there remains variability in practice and not all aspects are fully embedded. - Outstanding facilities and resources meet student needs. - Excellent links with a range of partners to support the equalities agenda. - Some disclosure rates were low for both staff and students on protected characteristics. - The single equality action plan will bring the Single Equality Scheme 'to life' and make it a more manageable working document looking at the key actions to be addressed on a yearly basis.